-Open a command shell, change to the directory where your binary resides (typically something like c:\Program Files\FlightGear\bin\Win32), set the environment variables by typing and invoke FlightGear (within the same Command shell, as environment settings are only valid locally within the same shell) via fgfs --option1 --option2...
-Command-line options are described in Chapter 4.3.
+Open a command shell, change to the directory where your binary resides (typically something like c:\Program Files\FlightGear\bin\Win32), set the environment variables by typing and invoke FlightGear (within the same Command shell, as environment settings are only valid locally within the same shell) via in Chapter 4.3.
 Of course, you can create a batch file with a Windows text editor (like notepad) using the lines above.
 For maximum performance it is recommended that you to minimize (iconize) the text output window while running FlightGear.